Procellariidae – Petrels, Diving Petrels & Shearwaters

 Peruvian Diving Petrel Pagodroma nivea ©Steven Brumby Website

-Tube-nosed species such as those represented by the procellarid group can be seen throughout the oceans of the world but the southern oceans are particularly awe-inspiring, with a wide variety of species and in many locations huge numbers of birds occupying what to us is considered inhospitable habitat.
+Tube-nosed species such as those represented by the procellarid group can be seen throughout the oceans of the world but the southern oceans are particularly awe-inspiring, with a wide variety of species and in many locations huge numbers of birds occupying what, to us, is considered inhospitable habitat.
 A pterodroma arcing over the horizon epitomises the untamed ocean realm and they appear at home miles from land in, what to us would be, frightening seas.

 The group consists of Fulmars, Shearwaters, Diving Petrels & Prions and a long list of petrel species ranging from the Snow Petrel in Antarctica to the Westland Petrel in New Zealand.
 Many locations support huge numbers of seabirds.
 These can include a half-million Sooty Shearwaters circling the shores of Monterey Bay, California, in the northern summer, over 3 million Short-tailed Shearwaters migrating from Japanese waters to Tasmania each year or flights of thousands of prions at high latitudes in the South Atlantic Ocean.
 For sea-watchers in northern waters, Autumn storms often presage passages of wave-clipping shearwaters but one needs luck to see many species from the land in Europe or North America.

-Anyone that has been on an oceanic voyage in the southern ocean will be struck by the variety and density of seabirds but sadly many species are very rare, endangered and little known and much work is required to ensure their continued existence.
+Anyone that has been on an oceanic voyage in the Southern Ocean will be struck by the variety and density of seabirds, but, sadly, many species are very rare, endangered and little known and much work is required to ensure their continued existence.

 Procellarids mostly breed on offshore islands, many of them using burrows or caves.
-Because they nest on the ground they are especially susceptible to ground predators like dogs, cats, rats, weasels and the like, some in Australia may lose young to snakes!
+Because they nest on the ground, they are especially susceptible to ground predators like dogs, cats, rats, weasels and the like, some in Australia may lose young to snakes!
 Because many of the important breeding islands are not predator-free, procellarids have declined in many places around the world.
 Efforts to save petrel and shearwater populations have galvanised conservation efforts globally.
 UK conservation recently declared one historic breeding island predator free for the first time in over a century and such effort needs to be made in many other locations where man has thoughtlessly allowed domestic pets to run wild or accidentally introduced verminous rodents.

 This group fascinates us in the same way as Whales and Dolphins do – they are at home in an element that is awe-inspiringly powerful, and seem oblivious to conditions that are often very frightening to humans.